 Freezing all new purchases will help to kill any bugs that might be hitching a ride, waiting to infest your pets.

 A water and bleach solution is recommended for all used items, as well.

 Rats can be driven absolutely crazy with these fur parasites, as can the owner when it comes time to treat them!

 Can Rat Mites Live on Humans?

 No!
-Mites cannot live on humans or survive indoors, neither are they known to transmit disease to humans.
-However, mite bits are painful and leads to skin itching and irritation.
+Mites cannot live on humans or survive indoors, nor are they known to transmit disease to humans.
+However, mite bites are painful and lead to skin itching and irritation.

 Their major patients are RODENT AND BIRDS!

 Try our mites on rats home remedy and let us know if it worked for you!
 See You Soon!